James-HoneyBadger/SagaCraft/docs/user-guides/GAME_CREATION_GUIDE.md

 1. Copy an existing adventure as a template
 2. Edit the JSON file in your favorite text editor
-3. Test your adventure with `./scripts/acs-play`
+3. Test your adventure with `python3 -m src.acs.ui.ide`

 ---